 Finally, Fig. \ref{fig:sung_13ch4octad} presents a graphical summary of the updates, showing synthetic spectra generated with the HITRAN2020 line list and the composite line list reported in this work compared to two high-resolution laboratory FTIR spectra, respectively at 291 K( Left panel) and 80 K (Right panel).
-The synthetic spectra at 291 K and 80 K, respectively, were computed under the same conditions as the corresponding laboratory spectra.
-It is shown that the composite line list covers much wider spectral features across the Octad region as well as provides a better representation of the observed spectra at both temperatures thanks to the lower-state energy updates.
+The synthetic spectra at 291 K and 80 K were computed for the same conditions as the corresponding laboratory spectra.
+It is shown that the composite line list covers much broader section of the Octad region as well as providing a better representation of the observed spectra at both temperatures thanks to the lower-state energy updates.